rbeeli/fastbin/README.md

 ## Memory layout

+The object tree, as defined in the JSON schema, is serialized into a contiguous memory buffer.
 The root object must be a schema-defined struct type.
-Each member of the struct is serialized into a contiguous memory buffer in order they appear in the schema.
+Each member of the struct is serialized into a contiguous memory buffer in the order they appear in the schema.

-Nested data is serialized in a depth-first order.
+Consequently, the order variable-sized members are set MUST match the order in the schema definition, e.g. for strings, vectors or variable-sized struct members.

-The buffer is allocated by the user and needs to be large enough to hold the serialized object.
+The buffer is allocated by the user and needs to be large enough to hold the whole serialized object tree.

 ## 64-bit word size and alignment